-- 1. Level 1 - a.)
+1. Level 1

+- a.)
 A firearm is intentionally pointed at a person. - b.)
-A weaponless defense technique is applied to a vulnerable area, excluding strikes (e.g. hair grab, pressure to the jaw line, shoulder grab). - c.)
+A weaponless defense technique is applied to a vulnerable area, excluding strikes (e.g. hair grab, shoulder grab, etc.). - c.)
 An on-duty firearm discharge to dispatch an injured animal. - d.)
-A weaponless defense technique control hold is applied: - 1.
-Forcible Arm bar - 2.
-Forcible Escort (elbow)
+A weaponless defense technique control hold is applied: - i.
+Knee on top - ii.
+Hug arm bar - iii.
+Lateral head displacement

-Note: A simple grabbing of a person to help guide or maintain control without any resistance does not constitute a reportable use of force incident or event.
+Note 1: A simple grabbing of a person to help guide or maintain control without any resistance does not constitute a reportable use of force incident or event.

-Note: Unresisted handcuffing is not considered a reportable use of force incident.
+Note 2: Unresisted handcuffing is not considered a reportable use of force incident.

-- 2. Level 2 - a.)
+2. Level 2

+- a.)
 Chemical agent is applied to a person. - b.)
-The use of an ECW involving any of the following circumstances: - 1.
-When one or more probes impacts or penetrates the subjects clothing or skin.
+The use of an ECW involving any of the following circumstances:

-- 2. When a drive stun is conducted or attempted. - 3.
+- i.
+When one or more probes impacts or penetrates the subjects clothing or skin. - ii.
+When a drive stun is conducted or attempted. - iii.
 When an ECW is fired at a person, but misses. - c.)
 Any impact weapon, including specialty impact munitions, or any other instrument is used in an attempt to strike another person but no contact is made or: - d.)
 The impact weapon is used for a non-striking purpose (e.g. prying limbs, moving or controlling a person). - e.)
-A weaponless defense technique, other than control holds, but excluding strikes to the head.
-Examples include: - 1.
-Hand/palm/elbow strikes; - 2.
-Kicks - 3.
-Leg sweeps - 4.
+A weaponless defense technique, other than control holds, but excluding strikes to the head, neck, throat, and spine.
+Examples include: - i.
+Hand/palm strikes; - ii.
+Kicks - iii.
+Leg sweeps - iv.
 Takedowns - f.)
 An on-duty firearm discharge at an animal, other than to dispatch an injured animal. - g.)
-Any strike to the head (except for an intentional strike with an impact weapon). - h.)
-Chokehold or neck restraint is applied that does not result in the loss of consciousness. - i.)
-Use of impact weapons, including specialty impact munitions or any other object, to strike a subject and contact is made, regardless of injury. - j.)
-A police canine bites the clothing or the skin of a subject, or otherwise injures a subject. - k.)
+Use of impact weapons, including specialty impact munitions or any other object, to strike a subject and contact is made, regardless of injury. - h.)
+A police canine bites the clothing or the skin of a subject, or otherwise injures a subject. - i.)
 Any use of force which results in injuries to the subject requiring emergency medical treatment (beyond first aid) or hospital admittance.